Poulton-le-Fylde: Culture and community

 In 2004 a group appointed by Wyre Borough Council carried out a study of Poulton as part of the Countryside Agency's Market Town Initiative.
 Their Health Check and Action Plan identified "economic, transport & accessibility, environmental and social strengths and weaknesses" of Poulton.
 The study noted that the town has no cinemas, theatres, museums or galleries and that there was popular demand for a cinema, a weekly market and more independent retailers.
 There was also concern among residents that there are not enough facilities for young people.
 Poulton has a library, operated by Lancashire County Council.

 Poulton's public spaces include the Jean Stansfield Memorial Park, Tithebarn Park and the Cottam Hall Playing Fields.
 Tithebarn Park, north-west of the town centre, was built on the site of a former railway halt, Poulton Curve.
 It features grass play areas.
 The Cottam Hall Playing Fields, to the west of the town centre, include sports pitches and allotments.
 There is a cricket ground to the north-east of the town.
 Poulton includes part of the Wyre Way footpath.

 Poulton Gala is held annually in June and a farmers' market is held on the fourth Saturday of every month.
 In October 2011, Wyre Borough Council introduced the return of a weekly market which takes place in the centre of Poulton every Monday.

 The town is also where, in the 1970s, the punk group Skrewdriver was formed.
-Although initially apolitical, the band went on to become internationally known as a neo-Nazi punk band.
+Although initially apolitical, the band went on to become internationally known as a white power skinhead rock band.

+Ventriloquist Keith Harris converted the local cinema and bingo hall into a jazz nightclub called "Club L’Orange" by 2011.